Thomas Swafford, MA, Director of Operations

 Later, Ms. Groener worked for four years with domestic violence offenders at Anger Management Counseling Center in California.
 She performed intake assessments, worked with individuals and families, and ran groups of court-mandated offenders.
 Ms. Groener then moved to The Coalition to End Family Violence, where she continued her work with domestic violence offenders for another three years.

-In 2006, Ms. Groener joined Allies for Change, a Portland-area treatment program specializing in preventing domestic violence by providing high quality treatment for perpetrators.
-Over the past 12 years, she has facilitated countless groups, including specialty groups for individuals who voluntarily seek treatment, as well as groups for men who are emotionally vulnerable or criminally oriented.
+In 2006, Ms. Groener joined Allies in Change, a Portland-area treatment program specializing in preventing domestic violence by providing high quality treatment for perpetrators.
+For 13 years, she facilitated countless groups, including specialty groups for individuals who voluntarily seek treatment, as well as groups for men who are emotionally vulnerable or criminally oriented.
 She also facilitated a group that combined domestic violence prevention with parenting skills training.

 While continuing her work at Allies in Change, in 2010 Ms. Groener joined (now-defunct) Sunset Psychological and Counseling Services in Portland as a part-time psychotherapist.
-At that agency, where she led treatment groups, conducted intake assessments, performed penile plethysmograph (PPG) assessments, and provided individual therapy, she developed a deviant arousal re-conditioning protocol and co-designed a program for criminally-oriented clients.
+At that agency, where she led treatment groups, conducted intake assessments, performed penile plethysmograph (PPG) assessments, provided individual therapy, and co-designed a program for criminally-oriented clients.
 She also designed a treatment program that fulfills the Oregon state requirements for both sex offender and domestic violence offender treatment.

-Ms. Groener is the co-author, with OCC’s Jane Ward, PhD, of Lattices™: An Integrated Treatment Approach for High-Risk Forensic Clients.
+Ms. Groener is the co-author, with Jane Ward, PhD, of Lattices: An Integrated Treatment Approach for High-Risk Forensic Clients.
 Ms. Groener has made numerous professional presentations across the country.
 Some of the organizations she has presented to include:

 Professional Credentials

 Diana Groener, MA, LPC, earned her master’s degree in Clinical Psychology from Antioch University, Santa Barbara, in 1997.
-She is a Licensed Professional Counselor (#C3156) by the Oregon Board of Licensed Professional Counselors and Therapists and is a Certified Clinical Therapist (#STB-T-10187573) by the Oregon Sex Offender Treatment Board.
+Ms. Groener is a Licensed Professional Counselor (Oregon License #9849).
+She has advanced certification in the Hare Psychopathology Checklist-Revised (PCL-R).
+She is also certified by the State of Oregon as a Certified Clinical Sex Offense Therapist (STB-T-10187573).

 Professional Credentials